haresfaiez/haresfaiez.github.io/_posts/2020-08-24-subtilties-to-keep-in-mind-when-exploring-erlang.md

 Usually, we use associative arrays to create configuration objects.
 Think of a JSON object like `{ port: 3000, host: "localhost" }` in Javascript.

-Although Erlang has a map type, libraries use arrays of key-value tuples instead.
-The key is an atom that models a configuration entry.
+Although Erlang has a map type, libraries use arrays of key-value tuples where the key is an atom that models a configuration entry instead.

 The previous JSON object can be written in Erlang as:
 `[{ port, 3000 }, { host, "localhost" }]`.